remil555/S3-_uploading/README.md

 # S3-_uploading
-An  web application that can upload json file to s3 account
+An  web application that can upload json file to aws s3 account